LEARN-LK/IAM/installing-idp-v4.md

      <!-- Logs on LDAP user authentication -->
      <logger name="org.ldaptive.auth.Authenticator" level="INFO" />
      ```
+Note: According to your requirements, change the log level

-30. Build the **attribute-resolver.xml** to define which attributes your IdP can manage.
+11. Build the **attribute-resolver.xml** to define which attributes your IdP can manage.
 Here you can find the **attribute-resolver-LEARN.xml** provided by LEARN:
     * Download the attribute resolver provided by LEARN:
       ```wget https://fr.ac.lk/templates/attribute-resolver-LEARN-v4.xml -O /opt/shibboleth-idp/conf/attribute-resolver-LEARN-v4.xml```